Skip to content

 Battery chemistry also plays a major role, with newer lithium-based systems significantly outperforming older technologies.

-Lithium-ion: Common in UK homes and typically lasts between 4,000 and 8,000 cycles
+Lithium-ion batteries are common in UK homes and typically last between 4,000 and 8,000 cycles.

-Lithium iron phosphate: Often lasts between 6,000 and 10,000 cycles with improved durability
+Lithium iron phosphate (LiFePO4) batteries often last between 6,000 and 10,000 cycles with improved durability.

-Lead-acid: Older technology with a much shorter lifespan, often below 1,500 cycles
+Lead-acid batteries are older technology with a much shorter lifespan, often below 1,500 cycles.

 How batteries degrade over time